 move stack "motionWork" from 100,100 to 1000,750

-commandThis command can be issued at any time to stop the motion of any object set
+stop moving commandThis command can be issued at any time to stop the motion of any object set

-in motion by the move
+in motion by the move command.
+The syntax is:

-stop moving object
+stop moving objectwhere

-propertyWhen you don't specify a time for the motion using the in time
+moveSpeed propertyWhen you don't specify a time for the motion using the in time

-clause, the motion uses the moveSpeed
+clause, the motion uses the moveSpeed property.
+This property is

 a value from 0 to 65,535 and by default is set to 200.
 1 is the slowest and